Other funded activities

 NOS-M is a collaborating body for the Nordic research councils that finance medical research.
 NOS-M aims to promote Nordic cooperation in the medical research area through information exchange, coordination and concrete collaboration projects.

-NOS-N is a collaborating body for Nordic research councils that finance research in the natural sciences.
+The Joint Committee of the Nordic Natural Science Research Councils (NOS-N) is a collaborating body for Nordic research councils that finance research in the natural sciences.
 The Committee aims to promote natural sciences in the Nordic countries through collaboration and coordination.

 These reasearch programmes are now completed and we are no longer actively working on them.